Units, groups, classes, and branches

 While events during this week are not class-themed, different classes can nonetheless use the week as a culmination of their previous weeks’ activities.
 For example, teenagers and young adults in all branches who are chess enthusiasts may have been playing chess games against each other in the form of a league.
 In the 13th week, they can hold the last stages of the competition, and have 16 finalists play each other, with the final taking place on Thursday night.

 This may also be an opportunity for branches, whose captains recruit with a keen eye on diversity, to have a cultural event where the different cultures can showcase their cuisine, dressing, music, and dance, among other things that define them.
-These events are organized with the facilitation of the district board.
+These events are organized with the facilitation of the district council.

 Community events and quarterly conference

 On Friday night and Saturday during the 13th week, there are community events designed for all in the community.
-13 Friday night is planned by Agency 1 and Saturday’s activities by Agency 6.
+12 Friday night is planned by Agency 1 and Saturday’s activities by Agency 6.
 The events are an opportunity for all participants from different districts to interact.
 Events can include concerts, sports tournaments, and related activities which are likely to attract a sizeable proportion of the community’s 100,000 participants.

 The scope on Friday and Saturday is much larger.
 It can involve trying to showcase a product to a bigger market, having fun in front of a bigger audience, or sampling what other people in the community have to offer.
 During these two days, farmers can come together to have an agricultural fair where they showcase their best produce, while app developers take the opportunity to show novel designs that can help people manage their businesses and homes, have fun, or meet others more comfortably.